mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented as a struct with a layout similar to tagged union overlapped style.
     It only works for member types that are record structs.

-    It has a footprint that is less than or equal to **Fat**.
+    >It has a footprint that is less than or equal to **Fat**.
-    It never allocates.
+    >It never allocates.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.
-    It cannot be matched from object or generic.
+    >It cannot be matched from object or generic.
+    >It can be used in other dotnet languages, since it has a common language API.

     ```
-    struct Union {
+    struct TypeUnion {
         Kind _kind;
         OverlappedRefs _refs;
         OverlappedVals _vals;